Want to Rock the Recruitment Process? GMS Interviews CEO of My Recruiting Solutions: Kara Hill

 [Sorry, Technical Difficulties]

 Kara Hill: Typically, these guys really [UNKNOWN] is off the charts, academically.
 They have something many of these top schools have an academic index, an AI, so everything is calculated by percentage.
-So, you can have, for example, a super high academic libero to help offset, so if you have a middle that you want to get into the program, you can use your libero’s GPA and test scores sometimes to help you [UNKNOWN].
+So, you can have, for example, a super high academic libero to help offset, so if you have a middle that you want to get into the program, you can use your libero’s GPA and test scores sometimes to help you.
 There’s a calculation that’s done at the administration.
-There are certain points you have to have, but the [UNKNOWN].

 Chris McGown: Sorry, a little technical difficulty there.
 So, tell us a little bit more about this academic index for athletes.

 AI Stands for Academic Index [in this case]

 Kara Hill: Athletes have a certain, they have a GPA and their test score, and there’s a calculation at the admissions due at certain prestigious institutions, where they actually look at your test scores, they look at your GPA, and you have to get within a certain point system in order for the college coach to support your application to get you into any given school.
 What I mean by, based on position, typically, the libero position is a dime a dozen position, as we can all agree.
 They are the ones that get the least amount of love, and unfortunately, it means that they need to be even higher academically.
 So, students that have over a 4.0 GPA, in most circumstances, and are scoring definitely above a 30 on the ACT, but if they can get a lib that can score a 32 or higher, that would be a dream, in essence.

 Chris McGown: So, basically, we’re using the liberos to kind of buoy up the overall team score, here.